 Often, when hearing the narrative of a haunted location and its spirits during a ghost tour or merely a campfire story session, the tale involves gruesome murders.
-The story of the Sultan’s Palace in New Orleans is no different.
+The story of the Sultan’s Palace and its ghosts of New Orleans is no different.
 It includes a mysterious mass murder that, to this day, leaves visitors scratching their heads.

 In 1836, this beautiful home was built by a plantation owner.
 It was located on the corner of Dauphine Street and Orleans Avenue, and it was one of the best looking residences in the city.
 It wasn’t long before a Turkish man, claiming to be a sultan, came along and asked to purchase this home from the plantation owner.
 The owner agreed to the deal, and the sultan moved in, placing extra locks on the doors and windows for increased security.
 Immediately following his move-in, the sultan began throwing wild parties every night.
 These festivities would include music, ladies of the night, food, drink and much more.